Sup2point0/Assort/Yu-Gi-Oh!/archetypes/Darquess.md

 </table>

 ### Level 13 Ritual
-The 3 Ritual Monsters are each Level 13 with 3000 ATK, sharing the following effect:
+The 3 Ritual Monsters are each Level 13 with 3000 ATK.
+They share the Summoning and control conditions that they must be Ritual Summoned by a ‘Darquess’ card, and that the player can only control 1 of each.
+Upon Ritual Summon, they can each search any ‘Darquess’ Trap from the Deck.

-> Must be Ritual Summoned by a ‘Darquess’ card.
-If this card is Ritual Summoned: You can Set 1 ‘Darquess’ Trap from your Deck.
+> If this card is Ritual Summoned: You can Set 1 ‘Darquess’ Trap from your Deck.

-They also have a restriction that the player can only control 1 of each.
 Each then has a continuous floodgate effect, an ignition effect involving banishing, and a non-activated effect.

 <table>
   <tr>